agraef/midizap/README.md

 # Advanced Features

 This section covers functionality which is used less often than the basic features discussed in previous sections, but helps solve some of the issues arising in more advanced uses cases.
 We start out with a brief account on *MIDI feedback*, which is needed to properly implement bidirectional communication with some controllers.
-This often involves inputs which cannot be handled with the simple kinds of translations we've seen so far, so we introduce a more versatile kind of data translation, called *mod translations*, to deal with these.
-We also discuss some further uses of mod translations, including a simple macro facility which comes in handy if basic programming capabilities are needed.
+This often involves inputs which cannot be handled with the simple kinds of translations we've seen so far, so we introduce a more versatile kind of data translation, the so-called *mod translations*, to deal with these.
+While mod translations have been designed to help with MIDI feedback, they also have their uses in "ordinary" mapping tasks.
+We discuss some of these use cases, and also introduce a simple macro facility based on mod translations which comes in handy if basic programming capabilities are needed.

 ## MIDI Feedback